Seattle Bike Accident Attorneys

 - Witnesses: Hopefully you or the police collected the names, addresses, and phone numbers of anyone who saw the accident.
 And don't forget about non-human witnesses.
-Many stores, restaurants, and bars have surveillance cameras around their businesses and footage of your accident would be invaluable.
+Many stores, restaurants, and bars have surveillance cameras around their businesses - footage of your accident would be invaluable.

 Amassing and documenting evidence, and conducting a thorough accident investigation, can be painstaking and complicated.
-Don't try to do it on your own; contact a qualified Seattle personal injury attorney to help you.
+Don't try to do it on your own; instead, contact a qualified Seattle personal injury attorney to help you.

 Whether the device simply tracks your location and speed, or gathers your pedal cadence or heart rate, a digital record from the time of your crash can be vital in supporting your claim.

-Our attorneys have decades of personal injury law experience and have secured substantial settlements for Seattle bicycle accident injury victims.
+Our attorneys have decades of personal injury law experience, and have secured substantial settlements for Seattle bicycle accident injury victims.
 Call our offices for a free consultation at (888) 228-3860.

 Se habla español